Mk2 PV Router Shop

 For a cable-controlled system, I can supply a remote unit in kit form for £50.
 This comprises the standard output stage, earthed heatsink and connector strip to be mounted in a slightly smaller enclosure from Schneider Electric.
 A manual override switch (illuminated) and an LED to show the on/off state of load are included.
 Assembly guidance will be provided.
 Here is a "wired" remote unit in its assembled state.

 The SSR option:

-Everything that you've seen on this website has been built and assembled by myself.
+Everything that you see on this website has been built and assembled by me.
 I trust you approve of the standard that I work to.
 Here are four pre-built systems that are nearly complete, and here are two kit-based systems which are about to be dispatched.